Celiac Disease is No Joke!

 No gluten means NO gluten!

-People with Celiac Disease can't eat gluten or use products (lotions, toothpaste, etc.) that contain gluten at all.
+People with Celiac Disease can't eat gluten or use products (makeup, toothpaste, etc.) that contain gluten at all.
 None.
 Not a bite, drop, or even a crumb.
-If they do, it can set off their immune system and cause damage to the small intestine, whether or not they experience symptoms.
+If they do, it can trigger their immune system and cause damage to the small intestine, whether or not they experience symptoms.
 Over time, this can cause anemia, a higher risk for infertility and certain types of cancer, diabetes, multiple sclerosis, osteoporosis, heart disease, liver failure, and many neurological symptoms.
-Sadly, she's learning this the hard way.
+Sadly, she's learned this the hard way.

-Most fries are naturally gluten-free, however, some fast-food restaurants cook theirs in oil that is cross-contaminated with foods that contain gluten, meaning theirs cannot be considered gluten-free.
-Simply eating three fries from a restaurant caused her to have an attack that sent her to the E.R. in extreme pain, vomiting, and with brain fog, which scared her.
+Most fries are naturally gluten-free.
+However, some fast-food restaurants cook theirs in oil that is cross-contaminated with foods that contain gluten, meaning theirs cannot be considered gluten-free.
+Simply eating three fries from a restaurant that says their fries are GF caused her to have an attack that sent her to the E.R. in extreme pain, vomiting, and with brain fog, which scared her.
 After being put on fluids for a few hours and given pain meds, she felt better, but it was very eye-opening.
 She can never assume something is gluten-free or that it's not exposed to it if she's unsure.
 Just because most fries are okay to eat doesn't mean they all are.
 And if pizza is supposed to be gluten-free, yet it's made on the same line as regular pizza, guess what?
 It's not 100% gluten-free.

 Where we are now...

-It's been a year since she was diagnosed and we're still learning.
-She's not gained much weight back and is self-conscious about it, especially because most of her clothes don't fit, and a lot of people who haven't seen her in a while comment on how small she is, now.
-People who don't even know her tell her she needs to eat.
-Yes, she knows this.
+A year after she was diagnosed, she still hadn't gained much weight back and was self-conscious about it, especially because most of her clothes didn't fit, and a lot of people who hadn't seen her in a while commented on how small she was.
+People who didn't even know her told her she needed to eat, which only made her insecurity worse.
 I guess people don't realize that telling someone they're too skinny and need to eat can be just as hurtful as telling someone they're fat.

-It's just going to take time to get back to normal and adjust to a new diet, but she's learning.
-We all are.
-As long as she's careful it'll be okay.
+Now, it's been years, and she's still learning.
 Thankfully, she has a great support system of both family and friends who help her and encourage her along the way, as well as a new Gastroenterologist.
 Having a great doctor on your side is just as important.
 If you're not happy with yours, don't settle.

 For more information, visit the following websites: